IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 * Works with common anode (common positive) LED grade crossing signals
 * Robust, protected signal output drivers will handle 1 amp of current
 * Includes control board, four TrainSpotter optical detectors, cables, and speaker
-* Expandable with four more TrainSpotters for a second track, or with a Track Expansion Module for even more tracks.
+* Expandable with four more TrainSpotters for a second track, or with a [Track Expansion Module](../Track Expansion Module/manual.md) for even more tracks.
-* Universal Power - works from 6V to 24V DC, AC, or DCC
+* Universal Power - works from 8V to 24V DC or DCC

 ---